Trail Wrist Role in Golf – The Holy Grail of Great Ball Striking

 Although the Motorcycle drill in golf is often thought to be more for the lead wrist, it works just as well for the trail hand.

-With the motorcycle drill, you will feel as though you are rotating your hands as if revving a motorcycle on the way down.
+With the motorcycle drill, you will feel like you are rotating your hands as if revving a motorcycle on the way down.

 The motorcycle drill helps you close the clubface properly and maintain it in that position through impact.